Flower bouquets. Boxes of chocolate. Red and pink as far as the eye can see.

 You know the drill.
 A friend says she likes your new haircut, and you say, “Really?
 You don’t think it’s too short?”

-Too many women respond to flattery with disbelief and denial instead of gratitude and acceptance.
+Too many women simply don’t know how to accept a compliment graciously; that’s why they respond to flattery with disbelief and denial instead of gratitude.

 When we rebuff a compliment, we miss a perfectly good opportunity to boost our self-esteem.